 The recoverable amount of the LSL's CGU is determined based on its value in use.
 Value in use is calculated using projected cash flows of the LSL's CGU.
 These are approved by management and cover a three-year period.
-The most significant assumptions used to derive the projected cash flows include an assessment of business prospects, expected future market conditions, premium growth rates, outwards reinsurance expenditure, projected loss ratios, investment returns and current events such as climate change and the ongoing COVID-19 pandemic.
-A pre-tax discount rate of 8.6% (2020 - 7.4%) has been used to discount the projected cash flows, which reflects a combination of factors including the Group's expected weighted average cost of equity and cost of borrowing.
+The most significant assumptions used to derive the projected cash flows include an assessment of business prospects, business plans approved by Lloyd's, expected future market conditions, premium growth rates, outwards reinsurance expenditure, projected loss ratios, investment returns, the ongoing conflict in Ukraine and climate change.
+To mitigate the impact of climate risk the Group accepts insurance risk for periods primarily of one year which provides the Group the ability to re-evaluate the portfolio on an annual basis and therefore reprice physical risk and reset exposure levels to consider new data regarding the frequency and severity of elemental catastrophe events.

+A pre-tax discount rate of 9.9% (2021 - 8.6%) has been used to discount the projected cash flows, which reflects a combination of factors including the Group's expected weighted average cost of equity and cost of borrowing.
 This has been calculated using independent measures of the risk-free rate of return and is indicative of the Group's risk profile relative to the market.
-The higher pre-tax discount rate is primarily due to an overall increase in the equity market risk premium which is an input into the Group's weighted average cost of capital calculation.
-The growth rate used to extrapolate the cash flows is 3.0% (2020 - 3.0%) based on historical growth rates and management's best estimate of future growth rates.
+The higher pre-tax discount rate is primarily due to an overall increase in the cost of equity included in the Group's weighted average cost of capital calculation.
+This was driven by an increase in both the beta value and the risk free rate input assumptions.
+The growth rate used to extrapolate the cash flows is 2.5% (2021 - 3.0%) based on historical growth rates and management's best estimate of future growth rates taking into account current economic market conditions.

 Sensitivity testing has been performed to model the impact of reasonably possible changes in input assumptions to our base case impairment analysis and headroom.
-The discount rate has been flexed to 100 basis points above the central assumption (18% reduction in headroom), the growth rate has been flexed to 100 basis points below the central assumption (16% reduction in headroom) and the pre-tax projected cash flows have been flexed 500 basis points below the central assumption (6% reduction in headroom).
+The discount rate has been flexed to 100 basis points above the central assumption (14% reduction in headroom), the growth rate has been flexed to 100 basis points below the central assumption (13% reduction in headroom) and the pre-tax projected cash flows have been flexed 500 basis points below the central assumption (6% reduction in headroom).
 Within these ranges, the recoverable amount remains supportable.

-No impairment loss has been recognised for the years ending 31 December 2021 and 2020.
+No impairment loss has been recognised for the years ending 31 December 2022 and 2021.